Brunoffernandez/Logistic-Regression-from-Scratch-CIFAR-10-Classification/README.md

 * **Accuracy vs. Log-Loss:** During the search for regularization hyperparameters ($C$), it was found that optimizing for *Log-Loss* results in more robust models.
 This metric not only penalizes incorrect predictions but also the model's false confidence in its predictions.

 ## Repository Structure
-* `docs/Technical_Report.pdf`: The full project report providing detailed mathematical explanations, methodology, and in-depth analysis of the results.
+* `Technical_Report.pdf`: The full project report providing detailed mathematical explanations, methodology, and in-depth analysis of the results.
-* `src/q1_optimizers.py`: Python script containing the from-scratch implementation of the mathematical optimization functions (Question 1).
+* `q1_optimizers.py`: Python script containing the from-scratch implementation of the mathematical optimization functions (Question 1).
-* `notebooks/q2_cifar10_classification.ipynb`: Jupyter Notebook detailing the image preprocessing, model fitting, and evaluation on the CIFAR-10 dataset (Question 2).
+* `q2_cifar10_classification.ipynb`: Jupyter Notebook detailing the image preprocessing, model fitting, and evaluation on the CIFAR-10 dataset (Question 2).